Alchemist – Adventurer – Legend

 What was Count Saint Germain’s true identity?

-Most historians believe him to be the last son of exiled Hungarian Prince Ferenc Rakoczi II, though there are many other theories.
+Most historians believe the Count to be the last son of exiled Hungarian Prince Ferenc Rakoczi II, though there are many other fanciful theories.

-Count Saint Germain was an alchemist and rumored to have the Philosopher’s Stone, an elixir of youth which granted eternal youth.
+Count Saint Germain was a learned alchemist and rumored to have the Philosopher’s Stone, an elixir of youth which granted him eternal youth.

 Where and when was Count Saint Germain born?